Learn how to make a tumbler turner for cheap with just a few supplies.

 Now you can stick the PVC pipe with the motor attached to it through the holes.
 Attach it to the outside of a 2×4 with screws.

 Here is a tumbler I made using alcohol inks and the DIY cup turner.
-Find out how to make your own custom tumbler with watercolor effect here!
+Find out how to make your own custom tumbler with watercolor effect here or how to hydro dip a tumbler here.

 That’s it!
 You should be good to go!
-I made a short video to show you the setup of this single cup turner since that’s sometimes easier for some (should be playing here or at the top or on side of the screen!)!
+I made a short video to show you the setup of this single cup turner since that’s sometimes easier for some (should be playing here or at the top or on side of the screen make sure to turn on the volume!)!

 Here are some printable directions!